-As estimated in the First Quarterly Update to the 2009-10 Financial Plan.
+\ As estimated in the 2009-10 Enacted Budget Financial Plan.

-Reflects legislation effective April 1, 2007 that calculates Revenue Bond Tax Fund Receipts prior to the deposit of New York State personal income tax receipts to the STAR Fund.
+\\ Reflects legislation effective April 1, $200\overline{7}$ that calculates Revenue Bond Tax Fund Receipts prior to the deposit of New York State personal income tax receipts to the STAR Fund.

-The Series 2009 Bonds are special obligations of the Authority, being secured by, among other things, a pledge of Financing Agreement Payments to be made by the State Comptroller to the Trustee on behalf of the Authority and certain funds held by the Trustee under the Authority's State Personal Income Tax Revenue Bonds (General Purpose) General Bond Resolution (the "General Resolution").
+Sources of Payment and Security for State Personal Income Tax Revenue Bonds- Revenue Bond Tax Fund Receipts (continued) The Series 2009 Bonds are special obligations of the Authority, being secured by, among other things, a pledge of Financing Agreement Payments to be made by the State Comptroller to the Trustee on behalf of the Authority and certain funds held by the Trustee under the Authority's State Personal Income Tax Revenue Bonds (General Purpose) General Bond Resolution (the "General Resolution").